 Lin finds Kettering students smart and motivated with more real world experience than students at other universities.
 Lin originally came to teach at Kettering in order to excite students to pursue knowledge in industrial engineering.
 He enjoys the ability to connect his teaching with practical industrial applications.

 Dr. Srinivas R. Chakravarthy, professor of Industrial Engineering

 Ph.D. in Operations Research from the Department of Mathematical Sciences at the University of Delaware, with expertise in applied probability, applied statistics, mathematics, operations research, reliability and stochastic modeling.

 Dr. Matthew S. Sanders, professor of Industrial Engineering

 Ph.D. in Industrial and Systems Engineering from Texas Tech University, with expertise in engineering economy, systems analysis, and project management.

-Ph.D. from the University of Michigan in Mechanical Engineering, with expertise in dynamics and vibrations of mechanical systems and computer aided engineering (CAE).
+Ph.D. from Ohio State University in Mechanical Engineering, with expertise in product design and safety and vehicle collision reconstruction.